Onneile99/hacker-news-UI-clone/README.md

 Use the start instructions fron the API page and make sure the api is running - test it in the browser.

-#### Start webpack
+#### Start the webapp

+The app was build using create-react-app so it uses it's standard scripts.
 In a separate terminal window start mongod by running the following command.

 ```
-$ npm run dev
+$ npm run start
 ```
 Make sure no other clients are accessing the 9090 port.
 If they are locate the processes and stop them.